MPh-py/MPh/docs/tutorial.md

 ﻿# Tutorial

-To follow along with this tutorial in an interactive Python session, if you wish to do so, make sure you have downloaded the [demonstration model "capacitor.mph"][demo] from this library's GitHub repository, and saved it in the same folder from which you run Python.
+To follow along with this tutorial in an interactive Python session, if you wish to do so, make sure you have downloaded the demonstration model [`capacitor.mph`][capa] (file is linked) from MPh's source-code repository.
+Save it in the same folder from which you run Python.

 It is a model of a non-ideal, inhomogeneous, parallel-plate capacitor, in that its electrodes are of finite extent, the edges are rounded